rachlim/wdi-instructor-challenge/README.md

 #### Deliverables

-- Please send us back a link to a git repo with the completed code challenge.
+- Please fork [this repo](https://github.com/generalassembly-hk/wdi-instructor-challenge) and send us a pull request with the completed code challenge.

 - Include a README.md file in your repo with a link to your application deployed on Heroku or Digital Ocean.

 #### Bonus

 - Rewrite the application using a JavaScript MVC library.
 Include a readme that explains the benefits and any additional challenges students would face learning the library

+**Happy Coding!!**